 Maybe you knew how to wipe your computer on an older operating system, but now you’re not so sure how to do it correctly now.
 The differences between Windows 10 and its predecessors can be confusing, after all.

 It’s really not enough to just delete your icons and your folders on your computer.
 This is the wrong way to wipe your computer!
 Fortunately, it’s not difficult to wipe your computer safely and correctly.
-In this article, we’ll teach you how to remove all of your previous data from your computer so that it’s just like new.
+In this article, we’ll teach you how to remove all of your previous data from your computer so that it’s just like a new one.

 Preparing Your PC For A Factory Reset

 Windows 10 makes wiping your PC pretty easy.
-However, there’s a catch: you need to prepare your PC a bit first.
-If you have already backed up your data or don’t care about it, excellent – that saves you a bit of time!
+However, there’s a catch: you need to prepare your PC first.
+If you have already backed up your data or don’t care about it, excellent – that saves you some time!
 However, if you want to keep your files or move them to a new computer, don’t skip this step!

 “Factory reset” is another term for resetting your PC.
 With a factory reset, your PC is returned to the state it was in when you first got it.
 This means that all the previous data on your computer will be erased as if it were never there.